 What to get for baby?
 For the 1- year old?
 For the 2-year old?
-There are SO many options at any given toy store.
+There are SO many options.
 It’s hard to know what’s going to be interesting to a young child for more than five minutes, what will be “educational”, what won’t fall apart, what will get that “wow” factor when your little one opens it up.
 Honestly, they may be more excited about the large box (which is also a great gift) or the wrapping paper anyway.
 In that case, it may be a good time to think about NON toy gifts.

 Think experiences!
-Memberships to local child-friendly places like the zoo or a children’s museum (in the Columbus, OH area that might be COSI or AHA! or The Works or Little Buckeye Children’s Museum) and gift cards for activities like swim lessons, play cafes, music and gym classes… OR my class “Let’s Play”!
+Memberships to local child-friendly places like the zoo or a children’s museum (in the Columbus, OH area that might be COSI or AHA! or The Works or Little Buckeye Children’s Museum) and gift cards for activities like swim lessons, play cafes, music and gym classes would all be great options.
 Tickets to toddler-friendly shows and concerts would be great experience gifts as well.

 I also realize that a baby or toddler may not get too excited about opening a gift card.
 So, toys are inevitably on the gift list!